SanctityEnergy/Transactive-Power-Challenge/README.md

 1) renewable energy integration and distribution, or
 2) data transactions on a smart grid.

+**Teams participating in the Legal Hackers 2018 [Computational Law and Blockchain Festival](https://legalhackers.org/clbfest2018) are encouraged to tackle the [Transactive Power Challenge](https://sanctityenergy.github.io/TransactivePowerChallenge/) with a high level design concept and rapid prototype project:**

 ## Conceptual Design
 The conceptual design should include an outline or sketch of a realistic approach to deployment and stable operation of the energy system, including a: